joseph-jja/ftp-client/README.md

 - cd <dir> = CWD <dir> + PASV + LIST -aL
 - get <file> = PASV + RETR <file>

-# Version 0.1.1
+# Version 0.1.2
-- updated to match version 0.1.1 version but woth better separation and modularity of code
+- updated to match version 0.1.2 version but woth better separation and modularity of code
+- fix a bunch of bugs in previous version
+- NOTE: branch 0.1.1 is not the correct branch it should be the release-0.1.1